Enegnei/AppleVsFBI/AppleVsFBI.md

 > ...
 Apple hasn’t yet issued a response to news that US senators are being briefed about FBI’s hack, but an official statement is expected to be offered by a company executive sometimes soon.

+[Matt Blaze](https://archive.is/MKpjs), computer scientist director for [The Distributed Systems Laboratory](https://web.archive.org/web/20160114041419/http://www.cis.upenn.edu/~dsl/) at the University of Pennsylvania (featured in [John Oliver's **Last Week Tonight** episode](https://youtu.be/zsjZ2r9Ygzw?t=12m7s) on the #AppleVsFBI case), and [Matthew Green](https://archive.is/IGtBd), cryptographer and professor at [Johns Hopkins University](https://web.archive.org/web/20160310071440/http://spar.isi.jhu.edu/~mgreen/), have both come out strongly against the bill along with a majority of security experts.

 `I can't access National Journal content as a non-subscriber.
 Here are screenshots from those who could.`

 ![FBI informs Congres 1](https://pbs.twimg.com/media/CfZKZRtWQAEgdj_.jpg)